ADHD Therapy in Calgary | NU Psychology

 • Burnout from constantly working twice as hard to stay on track

-• Career roadblocks from procrastination or disorganization
+• Career setbacks from procrastination or disorganization

-• Low self-esteem from years of feeling “behind”
+• Low self-esteem from years of feeling “behind”.

 How We Support Teens & Adults With ADHD